Stand with Ukraine flag

 Choose your platform and install

-One can install ThingsBoard Integration via Docker, Debian or RPM packages.
-Please use one of the next steps.
+You can install the ThingsBoard integration via Docker, Debian or RPM packages.
+Please use one of the following steps.

 Docker on Linux/Mac